CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 The setup is based on Docker and Docker Compose and is adapted from the [Cresset template](https://github.com/cresset-template/cresset).
-It is composed of Dockerfiles to build the image containing the runtime and development environments, and Docker Compose files to set build arguments in the Dockerfile and run it locally.
+It is composed of Dockerfiles to build the image containing the runtime environment, and Docker Compose files to set build arguments in the Dockerfile and run it locally.

 Most of these files are templates that should suit most use cases.